jnmrles/amazon-clone/README.md

-## Project Name & Pitch
+## The AMZN SHOP

 #### Example:

-TweetWorld
+Amzn

-An application used to filter data form Twitter based on user preference, built with React, Redux, JavaScript, and CSS.
+An Amazon Clone built with React

 ## Project Status
 (only necessary if incomplete)